CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

 1. Now let's create something to destroy the asteroids.
 In game programming and physics a **projectile** is an object that is cast (thrown, fired, moved) from one place to another and **gravity** affects it.
 So, when a football player kicks the ball, in physics, the ball would become a projectile once it starts moving.

-2. Create a new C# script called "lasers" (make sure its in the "Scripts" folder) and attach it to the empty "Lasers" object you made earlier.
+2. Create a new C# script called "Lasers" (make sure its in the "Scripts" folder) and attach it to the empty "Lasers" object you made earlier.

 3. Inside your "lasers" script, replace the code inside your lasers class with this code.